 BE BRAVE AND ENGAGE - BE ASSERTIVE

 The story above is very sad and tragic.
 Those individuals have left loved ones behind and no doubt have altered the courses of many lives.
 This is just one story.
 There are countless occurrences similar to this due to complex social psychology and the dynamic changes with every team.

 It is not an easy discussion to have, but here are some tactics that can help you get started.
-Communication barriers may be residing deep inside our personalities due to human nature.
+Communication barriers may be residing deep inside our personalities due to human nature, culture, and your heritage.

 There are endless barriers to communication.
-The problem with Crew Resource Management training by powerpoint is that they tend to bullet critical topics.
+The problem with Crew Resource Management training by Powerpoint is that they tend to bullet critical topics.
 Human beings don’t learn by looking at lists.
 They learn by correlating compelling stories to practical applications.
 We all have deep-seated issues.
 The bottom line is that you understand the solution to ALL deadly silencers is ASSERTIVENESS.
 You must learn to recognize WHEN you have a communication barrier.
 If you realize that you don’t feel like speaking out, then THAT is the very thing you can begin speaking about.
 Just politely say, “I don’t feel comfortable talking about the way I feel.”
 Consider what may be keeping you silent before traveling at unsurvivable speeds through obstacle-rich environments.

 Next time you hesitate or you feel uncomfortable speaking, ANTENNAE UP!
 Uncertainty is a HUGE RED FLAG.
 It’s time to prioritize.
 First alert someone about the flight issue – hopefully, your team is well aware, and you all choose the most conservative response.
 After landing, make sure to debrief about what caused your communication barrier.
 DO NOT gossip about it another day.
 Fail to do this, and you have just created a link in the error chain that is irreparable – for you have broken trust in your team.